tomasbjerre/violation-comments-action/README.md

     keepOldComments: true
 ```

-You can se a custom template like this:
+You can set a [custom template](https://github.com/tomasbjerre/violation-comments-lib) like this:

 ```yml
 - name: create template